zaphosting/docs/docs/satisfactory-firststeps-connect.md

 ---
 id: satisfactory-firststeps-connect
-title: Satisfactory - Connect to the Server
+title: 'Satisfactory: Connect to the Server'
 description: Information about connecting to a Satisfactory Server from ZAP-Hosting - ZAP-Hosting.com documentation
 ---